-On May 31, 2012, the Company and the Adviser retained Main Street, a New York Stock Exchange listed BDC, as the Company's investment sub-adviser pursuant to an investment sub-advisory agreement, or the Sub-Advisory Agreement, to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the Company's investment portfolio and provide certain ongoing administrative services to the Adviser.
+On May 31, 2012, the Company and the Adviser retained Main Street, a New York Stock Exchange listed BDC, as the Company's investment sub-advisory nestment sub-advisory agreement, or the Sub-Advisory Agreement, to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the Company's investment portfolio and provide certain ongoing administrative services to the Adviser.
 Pursuant to a no-action letter from the SEC's Division of Investment Management enabling it to own a registered investment adviser Main Street assigned its investment sub-advisory duties to MSC Adviser, and the Sub-Advisory Agreement was amended to reflect such change, on December 31, 2013.
 Hines Securities, Inc., an affiliate of the Adviser, is the dealer manager responsible for marketing shares of our common stock being offered pursuant to the Offering.
 For more information regarding the Sub-Adviser, see "- About Our Sub-Adviser."

 Our primary investment objective is to generate current income through debt and equity investments and a secondary objective is to generate long-term capital appreciation through such investments.
-We anticipate that during our Offering period we will invest a majority of the net proceeds from the Offering in senior secured and second line debt securities issued by middle market companies in private placements and negotiated transactions, which are traded in private over-the-counter markets for institutional investors.
+We anticipate that during our Offering period we will invest a majority of the net proceeds from the Offering in senior secured and second lien debt securities issued by middle market companies in private placements and negotiated transactions, which are traded in private over-the-counter markets for institutional investors.
 In this prospectus, we collectively refer to these securities as over-the-counter debt securities.
 As we increase our capital base during our Offering period we will also invest in, and ultimately intend to have a significant portion of our assets invested in, customized direct secured and unsecured loans to and equity securities of lower middle market companies, which we define as companies with annual revenues generally between \$10 million and \$150 million.
 In this prospectus we refer to these securities as customized lower middle market securities.
 We expect that the debt we invest in will generally have stated terms of three to seven years.
-However, we are in no way limited with respect to the stated maturity dates of the investments in which we invest.
+However, we are in no way limited with regard to the maturity or duration of any debt investment we may make and we do not, at this time, have a policy in place with respect to the stated maturity dates of the investments in which we invest.
 We anticipate that substantially all of the debt investments held in our portfolio will have either a sub-investment grade rating by a rating agency such as Moody's Investors Service and/or Standard & Poor's or will not be rated by any rating agency.
-Typically, our investments in lower middle market companies will market companies will ave stored the area to be appendent of the stated market companies will require us to co-invest with Main Street and/or its affiliates.
+Typically, our investments in lower middle market companies will require us to co-invest with Main Street and/or its affiliates.
 Due to legal